kwakuemma37/Azure-lessons/README.md

         - The ability to stop paying for resources that are no longer needed.
     When you try to estimate future resource demands in a traditional datacenter, you may eighter underestimate or overestimate.
       Overestimating will cost an entity to spend more than necessary on unused or under-used resources.
-      Understimating may cause deprivation of resources when needed and can take longer time to upgrade due to delay often arose in procurement procedures.
+      Understimating may cause deprivation of resources when needed and can take longer time to upgrade due to delay often arose from procurement procedures.
       In a cloud environment you do not have to worry about estimation.
 You add resources when needed and remove when not.
 You don't not pay for the extra capacity that the cloud provider and provide.
 ### Compare cloud pricing models
       Cloud computing uses pay-as-you-go pricing model.
 You typically pay for the cloud services you use which helps you: